jayshah1819/gridwise/docs/gridwise/scan-and-reduce.md

 ## Decoupled Lookback and Forward Progress Guarantees

-NVIDIA GPUs make a *forward progress guarantee*: once a processor begins to process a tile, it is guaranteed to make progress on that tile; the GPU scheduler ensures the processor will be allocated compute time to move forward on its tile processing.
-This requirement is critical for Merrill and Garland's implementation of decoupled lookback.
+NVIDIA GPUs make a *forward progress guarantee*: once a processor begins to process a tile, it is guaranteed to make progress on that tile; the GPU scheduler ensures the processor will be allocated compute time to move forward on the processing of its tile.
+This guarantee is necessary for the correctness of Merrill and Garland's implementation of decoupled lookback.

 Unfortunately, not all GPUs provide this forward progress guarantee.
 [Apple and ARM GPUs do not.](https://dl.acm.org/doi/10.1145/3485508) At any point in the scan computation, some tiles are computing a result and other tiles are waiting for a previous tile to finish its computation and write it into the carry chain.
 Without the forward-progress guarantee, the computing tiles may be fully blocked by waiting tiles and never make progress, leading to a completely stalled computation.
-On Apple hardware, this locks up the entire machine.
+On Apple hardware, as we found during the development of our scan primitive, this locks up the entire machine.

 Deploying a WebGPU implementation that depends on a forward-progress guarantee is thus not a viable option.